houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

     c.
 We can easily write a decompression function that returns `11111111110000000000` given `1(10)0(10)`.

 Notice that our characterisation applies to all kinds of strings - without restriction.
-This is crucial because it means that we can not only compress arbitrary strings but also compress programs themselves, and even compress strings into programs.
+This means that, not only can we compress arbitrary strings, but also compress programs themselves, and even compress strings into programs.
 Moreover, we have not imposed any limit on string length, allowing us to compress strings of arbitrary and unbounded length.
 For instance, consider the sequence of digits of π up to _n_ digits.
-As _n_ tends to infinity, the corresponding string grows arbitrarily long.
+As _n_ tends towards infinity, the corresponding string grows arbitrarily long.
 Yet, this infinite set of strings can be compressed into a finite [program](https://en.wikipedia.org/wiki/Chudnovsky_algorithm "program") that returns π up to _n_ digits.
 In effect, we have compressed an unbounded sequence of strings into a single finite and bounded program.

 #### Perfect

 Thirdly, a compression algorithm is perfect if it returns the smallest possible compression of any given string.
-In other words, given a string `SS`, the compression function `compress` is perfect if and only if `compress(SS)` returns a compressed string `S` such that, for all compressions of `SS`, `S` has the smallest length.
-For simplicity, we'll say that `S` is the minimal compression of `SS`.
+In other words, given a string `SS`, the compression function `compress` is perfect if and only if `compress(SS)` returns a compressed string `s` such that, for all compressions of `SS`, `s` has the smallest length.
+For simplicity, we'll say that `s` is the minimal compression of `SS`.

 For example, `1(5*2)0(5*2)` also compresses `11111111110000000000`.
 Intuitively, `1(10)0(10)` is a better compression because it's shorter in length.
 Colloquially, `1(10)0(10)` is a "more perfect" compression than `1(5*2)0(5*2)`.

-Before wraping things up, note that our proof will only be considering binary strings, i.e. strings that only contains `0`'s and `1`'s.
-Actually, we will be proving that the perfect compression algorithm does not exist by considering the set of all possible binary strings denotated as `{0,1}*`.
-Despite this simple set The latter is an infinite set that contains all possible pieces of information including all possible programs and data (it also includes the empty string).
-This keeps our proof theoretically robust as one can easily imagine transition functions which maps any strings to the strings in `{0,1}*` Consequently, we've unpacked our claim into:
+Before wraping things up, note that we will only be considering binary strings throughout our proof, i.e. strings that only contains `0`'s and `1`'s.
+In particular, our proof demonstrates that there is no perfect compression algorithm for all strings within the set of all binary strings denotated as `{0,1}*` (including the empty string).
+This is in line with ensuring the universal and objective validity of our proof since `{0,1}*` is an infinite set that contains all possible pieces of data and computer programs [4].

+To wrap things up, we may now clarify the claim as follows:

-> For all strings `SS` in `{0,1}*`, there is no compression function `compress` such that `compress(S)` is the minimal compression of `SS`.
+> For all strings `SS` in `{0,1}*`, there is no compression function `compress` such that `compress(S)` returns the minimal compression of `SS`

+Informally, this means that:

-This means that we cannot have a compression algorithm that will output the smallest possible compression of any given piece of data.
+> We cannot have a compression algorithm that will output the smallest possible compression of any given piece of data.

 ### Contrasting Our Claim

+Having clarified the claim, let's now constrast it with some related but subtley different ideas.

 #### Compressing All Possible Strings